learn-co-students/dsc-capstone-project-v2-onl01-dtsc-ft-041320/README.md

 ![capstonepic1.5.png](capstonepic1.5.png)

-### Results of Training with Synthetic Dataset and Real Training Dataset
+### Results of Training with Synthetic Dataset and Real Training Dataset on Pump It dataset
+- Classifing Wells:
 - Synth with 56,000 rows  = 72%
 - Real with 59,4000 rows = 80%